caryman/pong/README.md

 For the where clause, we initially broke out the boundary condition checking code into a separate function using function pattern matching.
 Then we simplified the code by changing the function definition to use tuples to pass the ball position and increment for x and y coordinates.
 Further simplifications provided for static declarations of boundary limits.

+The next phase is to separate out the pure code from the IO.
+The loop code can be modified to use a state generater that creates a static list of projected positions of the ball.
+Then this list is used as forcing function data to use as ball trajectory data instead of using the loop to update the ball trajectory.
+This allows the ball position state to become pure and pump the next known state to the IO to print.

 To do: (not in any particular order)

 1. Add paddles (requires check for keyboard events)